jefking/King.Service/README.md

 Simple Service Scheduling for Azure; meant to be used in background worker roles.
 - Create a task that runs every X amount of time per instance
-- Create a task that runs every X amount of time across instances
+- Create a task that runs every X amount of time across any number of instances

 ## NuGet
 [Add via NuGet](https://www.nuget.org/packages/King.Service)